beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 Archives are either permanent or temporary.
 Archives that are created or opened via `dat` are permanent.
 All other archives (downloaded by browsing, HTML embeds, or Ajax) are temporary and may be automatically deleted.
-A permanent archive can be made temporary by calling `dat.deleteArchive()` on it, and a temporary archive can be made permanent by calling `dat.openArchive()` on it.
+A permanent archive can be made temporary by calling `dat.deleteArchive()` on it.

 Behind the scenes, archives have "claims" against them by applications.
-Calling `openArchive()` adds a claim by the calling app, while `deleteArchive()` removes that claim.
+Calling `createArchive()` adds a claim by the calling app, while `deleteArchive()` removes that claim.
 An archive with no claims is temporary, and subject to cleanup.

-By default, apps are limited to 100MB of storage.
+By default, apps are limited to 100MB of storage per archive.
-Their claimed archives - that is, archives that are created or opened by `dat` - count against this quota.
 When the limit is reached, the user will be prompted to allow more disk-usage.
 Until this is granted, all writes will fail, and all downloads will pause.
 Files that are downloaded by Ajax or HTTP embeds do not count against this quota.